casiomichael/MATLAB-Music-Synthesis/README.md

 - The song chosen for this project is Redbone by Childish Gambino.
 - This project needed to produce a .wav file that is 30-60 seconds in length.
 - Helper methods myBeat and myNote were constructed for this project.
-- This repository includes a final report on the project.
+- This repository includes a final report on the project, the final .wav file.
+- The project file is under the name awakenMyLove.m, after the album in which Redbone was in.